Heinz College of Information Systems and Public Policy

 Health Policy and Delivery Systems is a foundation course intended to introduce students to many of the broad subjects that will be detailed in more advanced course work.
 This introduction provides a framework to aid students in navigating from public policy through to healthcare delivery.
 Public policy is the study of the written and unwritten principles on which law is based.
 Laws and regulations translate policy into action.
 Public policy and laws form the basis of health policy.
 Health policy is supported by: - Public health initiatives focused on preventing disease, prolonging life and promoting health for the entire population. (i.e. diabetes awareness) - Population health is interested in the outcomes of individual groups and the distribution of outcomes among the groups. (i.e. income equality and infant mortality) - Healthcare delivery is focused on access, quality, and cost.
 At this time in our history, Healthcare Reform best embodies the intent of this aspect of health policy.
 Through the use of group assignments, students will create a model which links the external environment into healthcare delivery profitability.
 Modeling is a form of combining individual technical components with the greater knowledge and conceptualization of the entire process.
 Its promise is to promote better decision making by envisioning how micro decisions interconnect to mission, goals, and outcomes.

-With the rapid development of algorithmic and computing power as well as tech industry's capacity to collect massive data, Artificial Intelligence (AI) techniques have increasingly become a ubiquitous part of our everyday lives, ranging from fields such as communication, healthcare, finance, policing and workplace management.
+With the rapid development of algorithmic and computing power as well as the tech industry's growing capacity to collect massive data, Artificial Intelligence (AI) techniques have increasingly become a ubiquitous part of our everyday lives.
+These techniques impact fields such as communication, healthcare, finance, policing, and workplace management.
 Instead of studying AI as a purely technical subject, in this course, we will critically examine the most recent developments and deployments of AI from a social, cultural and policy perspective.
-Drawing upon real-world cases, this course will introduce students to the basic concepts and main topics to think AI socially, help them understand the potential benefits and pitfalls of various contemporary AI applications, and think toward future AI systems that can deliver greater social good.
+Drawing upon real-world cases, this course will introduce students to the basic concepts and main topics to think about AI socially, help them understand the potential benefits and pitfalls of various contemporary AI applications, and think towards future AI systems that can deliver greater social good.
 The course will include a mix of lectures, group discussions, guest lectures and small group in-class activities.
-Students will be asked to come to class having carefully read the required readings, submit response and discussion questions on Canvas respond to each other.
+Students will be asked to come to class having carefully read the required readings, submit response and discussion questions on Canvas and respond to each other.
 Building on concepts and cases discussed in this class, students will also be asked to write two policy memos (one mini, one final) on the topic of their choice.

 The course will introduce students to the theory and practice of economic development in the United States.
 An introduction to basic analytic techniques used by both researchers and economic development practitioners will be coupled with a broad overview of the research literature in the fields of urban and regional economics.
 Emphasis will be placed on the public sector's role in promoting economic development and public policy at the federal, state and local levels that are focused on improving economic conditions for people, places and regions.
 Optional readings will focus on Pittsburgh's economic development and regional economic change since WWII.